Cambarus veteranus

-The Guyandotte River crayfish (Cambarus veteranus) is a species of crayfish found in a small stream system in Wyoming County, West Virginia, USA.
-They are closely related to the Big Sandy crayfish, and until recently, the two were thought to belong to the same species.
-The Guyandotte River Crayfish is currently listed as Data Deficient by the IUCN and was listed under the Endangered Species Act with the Big Sandy Crayfish on April 4th, 2016.
+The Guyandotte River crayfish (Cambarus veteranus) is a species of crayfish found in a small stream system in Wyoming County, West Virginia, US.
+They are closely related to the Big Sandy crayfish (C. callainus), and until recently, the two were thought to belong to the same species.
+The Guyandotte River crayfish is currently listed as Data Deficient by the IUCN and was listed under the Endangered Species Act with the Big Sandy crayfish on April 4, 2016.